TurboCoder13/py-lintro/docs/github-integration.md

 ## Release Automation (Single Release Train)

-The repository ships with fully automated semantic releases and PyPI publishing.
+The repository ships with fully automated semantic releases and PyPI publishing via turbo-ci.

-- **Automated Release PR** (`.github/workflows/semantic-release.yml`)
+- **Automated Release PR**
   - On push to `main`, computes the next version from Conventional Commits
   - Updates `pyproject.toml` and `lintro/__init__.py`
-  - Opens a Release PR (no direct push to main) and enables auto-merge; once checks pass, it merges
+  - Opens a Release PR and enables auto-merge; once checks pass, it merges

-- **Auto Tag on Main** (`.github/workflows/auto-tag-on-main.yml`)
+- **Automatic Tagging & PyPI Publishing**
-  - After the Release PR is merged, a guard step ensures the last commit matches `chore(release):` pattern
+  - After the Release PR is merged, the turbo-ci release workflow creates and pushes a version tag
-  - Detects the new version in `pyproject.toml`, and creates/pushes the tag if it does not already exist

-- **Publish to PyPI on Tag** (`.github/workflows/publish-pypi-on-tag.yml`)
-  - On tag push (e.g., `1.2.3`), verifies tag equals `pyproject.toml` version
+  - On tag push, the workflow verifies tag equals `pyproject.toml` version
   - Uses Trusted Publishing (OIDC) to upload to PyPI
   - Also creates a GitHub Release and attaches built artifacts